-Beautiful Waterfalls in USA
+Beautiful Waterfalls in the USA

 1. McWay Falls, California

 Located in the Julia Pfeiffer Burns State Park in central California, the 80-foot-tall McWay waterfall flows year-round, which makes it a perfect travel destination regardless of the season.
 Emptying directly into the ocean, the surrounding beach is unfortunately closed to the public as you are not allowed to stand under the falls.
-Still, spending a day in this beautiful national park should be on anybody’s itinerary while visiting the The Golden State.
+Still, spending a day in this beautiful national park should be on anybody’s itinerary while visiting The Golden State.

 2. Havasu Falls, Arizona

-The local Havasupai territory is home to an Indian tribe, which is why visitors are required a reservation.
+The local Havasupai territory is home to an Indian tribe, which is why visitors have required a reservation.
 This year, the majority of campground reservations were booked out within hours, so you will need to be quick if you are planning a trip next year and check their online updates on permits regularly.

 3. Yosemite Falls, California

 Yosemite Falls – One of the most famous waterfalls in the world, the Yosemite Falls in Yosemite National Park are still a popular attraction to travelers from all around the world.
 The best time to see these impressive roaring waterfalls is during spring when the melting snow turns into rushing streams.
 They are the highest measured waterfalls in North America, with 2,425 feet from tip to base and the sixth-highest waterfalls in the world.